duarteocarmo/BigData_WikipediaInspector/index.md

 This means that the cleaned article corresponding to the title **Cat** is stored in the line nº2345 of the **articles.txt** file.

-The file that does this is can be found [here](https://github.com/duarteocarmo/WIKIPEDIA/blob/master/Project/P1_Wikipedia_Indexer.py).

-Anyways, here is a snippet of the most relevant part:
+Anyways, here is a snippet of the most relevant part of [this](https://github.com/duarteocarmo/BigData_WikipediaInspector/blob/master/Project/P1_Wikipedia_Indexer.py) script:

 ```python
 # Important variables to define